The Intelligent Investor Summary and Key Takeaways

 - The investor judge the market price by established standards of value like the underlying assets and business value.
 The speculator base their standard of value upon the market price.

 Treat speculation like you would treat a visit to the Casino.
 Don’t take it too serious.
 The odds given to you by Wall Street are calibrated so you can’t win in the long run.
 “Investors make money for themselves, speculators makes money for their brokers.”

-On the other hand, Graham will tell you that investing is a game you CAN win, If you play by the secret rules putting the odds in YOUR favor.
+On the other hand, Graham will tell you that investing is a game you can win, If you play by the rules putting the odds in your favor.

 As an investor, first keep your principal safe, then seek a satisfying return on your money.
 Intelligent investing has three elements:

 - Analysis of the stock and soundness of the underlying businesses.

 If you want to be an intelligent investor, you have two choices.